 For savvy insurance bargain hunters, discounts are the best way to bring down premium rates so that you are paying as little as possible for high-quality coverage.
 Here are some of the discounts that many insurers offer:

-- Safe driver discounts: Some insurers use telematics technology, which involves installing a small device in your car, to monitor your driving in real time.
-If you are a safe and careful driver, you can save up to 30 percent on your policy costs.
+- Safe driver discounts: Some insurers use telematics technology, which involves installing a small device in your car, to monitor your driving in real-time.
+If you are a safe and careful driver, you could save considerably on your policy costs.

 - Green discounts: Insurers may offer discounts if you agree to receive policy documents by email rather than postal mail and if you agree to pay electronically.

 - Safety features: If your car has anti-lock brakes, airbags and other safety devices, you could earn an easy discount.